 - Ensure you have completed the Setup Checklist and have recorded the license key that is included with the viewLinc USB drive. - 2.
 Verify that the current installation of viewLinc is version 3.6.1 or higher. - 3.
-Back up your current application data directory . - viewLinc 3.6x default directory: ... \Program files \Veriteq Instruments \viewLinc \ - viewLinc 4.x default directory: ... \Public Documents \Vaisala \Vaisala Veriteq viewLinc \ (exclude the \debug folder and any files named log \watchdog. - 4.
-If your backup application does not support open database backup, stop viewLinc Watchdog and viewLinc Enterprise Server services: - On your Windows server, select Start > Control Panel > Administrative Tools > Services (this path may vary depending on your Windows version and settings). - b.
-Right-click on the service (viewLinc Enterprise Server, viewLinc Watchdog), then select Stop. - 5.
+Back up your current application data directory. - viewLinc 3.6x default directory: ...\Program files\Veriteq Instruments \viewLinc\ - viewLinc 4.x default directory: ...\Public Documents\Vaisala\Vaisala Veriteq viewLinc\ (exclude the \debug folder and any files named log \watchdog\.\ - viewLinc 5.1 default directory: ...C:\Program Files\Vaisala\Vaisala viewLinc\... (exclude the \debug folder and any files named log \watchdog\.\

+- 4. If your backup application does not support open database backup, stop viewLinc Watchdog and viewLinc Enterprise Server services: - a.
+On your Windows server, select > Start > Control Panel > Administrative Tools > Services (this path may vary depending on your Windows version and settings). - Right-click on the service (viewLinc Enterprise Server, viewLinc Watchdog), then select Stop. - 5.
 On the existing viewLinc server, open the viewLinc.cfg file (found in the \config subfolder) and set the level entry to debug (in the [logging] section), level = debug.

 CAUTION!
-Modifying the . cfg file should only be performed by qualified system administrators.
+Modifying the .cfg file should only be performed by qualified system administrators.

 - 6. On the existing viewLinc server, insert the viewLinc USB drive and run viewLincInstall.exe, if it does not run automatically. - 7.
 Select the installation language.
 This language setting is used in the wizard and is used as the viewLinc browser, report and notification default language.
 The default language can be changed after installation is complete. - 8.
-Accept the Vaisala and BerkleyDB license agreements. - 9.
-Enter the viewLinc license key.
+Accept the Vaisala and BerklevDB license agreements. - 9.
+Enter the viewLinc license key. - 10.
+Select your security certificate and key files.
+You can choose to keep the currently installed certificate and key files, upload new certificate and key files, or automatically generate viewLinc-signed certificate and key files.
+To learn more about security and certificate files, see Security certificate management tips (page 232).